Peter Gibson (glazier)

-Peter Gibson MBE, OBE (9 September 1929 – 13 November 2016) was an English glazier and craftsman who was known for his work at York Minster in York, England.
+Peter Gibson (9 September 1929 – 13 November 2016) was an English glazier and craftsman who was known for his work at York Minster in York, England.
 He was the founder of York Glaziers Trust in 1967, and was its superintendent until his retirement in 1995.

 Early life

 Gibson was born in 1929, to Scottish father William, a private in the Royal Scots Greys, and York native Mary.
 The couple met after William came to York with his regiment at the conclusion of the First World War.
 "They had nowhere to live," Gibson said in 2009, "and they heard that some Minster properties were available.
 They went to see the estate agents, and asked if they could be considered, and the answer was yes."

 He attended York's Nunthorpe Secondary Modern School.
-He left in 1945, when he was invited by Eric Milner-White, then-Dean of York, to begin an apprenticeship in the Minster workshops.
+He left in 1945, when he was invited by Eric Milner-White, then Dean of York, to begin an apprenticeship in the Minster workshops.